Pope Evaristus: Biography

 According to the Liber Pontificalis, he was a Greek by birth, fathered by a Greek Jew named Judah from the city of Bethlehem.
-Eusebius, in his Ecclesiastical History, states that Evaristus took office in the 3rd year of Trajan's reign, which correspond to AD 99/100, and died in the 12th year of the same reign (AD 108/109) after holding the office for nine years.
+Eusebius, in his Ecclesiastical History, states that Evaristus took office in the 3rd year of Trajan's reign, which corresponds to AD 99/100, and died in the 12th year of the same reign (AD 108/109) after holding the office for nine years.
 He divided titles among the priests in the city of Rome, and ordained seven deacons to assist with the bishop's preaching.

-According to the Rev. John F. Sullivan, Evaristus decreed that “in accordance with Apostolic tradition marriage should be celebrated publicly and with the blessing of the priest”.
+According to the Rev. John F. Sullivan, Evaristus decreed that "in accordance with Apostolic tradition marriage should be celebrated publicly and with the blessing of the priest".
 Liber Pontificalis further describes him as the one "crowned with martyrdom".
 The same is indicated also by French historian Alexis-François Artaud de Montor.
 However, in the Roman Martyrology he is listed without the martyr title, with a feast day on 26 October.

 Pope Evaristus is buried near the body of Saint Peter in the Vatican, in Saint Peter's tomb under Saint Peter's Basilica.